 If you're interested in a two-tone Rolex Daytona in stainless steel and yellow gold (ref.
-116503), expect to pay around 31,000 USD for a new model.
+116503), expect to pay around 26,500 USD for a new model.
 A more popular model, and therefore more expensive, is the stainless steel ref.
-116520 which comes in at about 46,000 USD.
+116520, which comes in at about 36,000 USD.
 Prices for a yellow gold Daytona, such as the ref.
-116518LN, start just north of 62,000 USD.
+116518LN, start just north of 50,000 USD.
 Among Rolex's most-desired pieces is the platinum Daytona model with an ice-blue dial (ref.
-116506), which you can buy for around 193,000 USD.
+116506), which you can buy for around 145,000 USD.
 However, no other Daytona holds a candle to the yellow gold Rainbow models (e.g., ref.
 116595RBOW).
-At the time of publication in May 2022, one of these watches would set you back at least 600,000 USD.
+At the time of writing in April 2023, one of these watches would set you back at least 600,000 USD.
 Even though these prices seem high, they have actually come down a lot since spring of 2022.
 The value of the rainbow reference mentioned above decreased by 25%.

-Vintage models are no exception to the value appreciation these Rolex models are experiencing.
+Vintage models have been steadily increasing in value over the last several years.
 The ref.
-6262 for example, which features a Bakelite bezel, changes hands for no less than 94,000 USD.
+6263 for example, which features a Bakelite bezel, changes hands for no less than 120,000 USD.
 The Paul Newman Daytona ref.
 6239 is also worth noting.
-With their unique tropical dials, these watches can sell for anywhere between 50,300 USD and 418,000 USD, depending on the timepiece's condition and accessories.
+With their unique exotic dials, these watches can sell for anywhere between 50,000 USD and 300,000 USD, depending on the timepiece's condition and accessories.

 Gold or platinum Daytona?

-At the time of writing, a new Rolex Daytona reference 116508 in 18-karat yellow gold with a gold bezel and green dial cost about 130,500 USD.
+At the time of writing in April 2023, a new Rolex Daytona reference 116508 in 18-karat yellow gold with a gold bezel and green dial cost about 114,000 USD.
 For comparison, this timepiece cost around 148,000 USD in April 2022.
 Despite this recent value depreciation, the overall performance of this reference is wholly positive.
 In spring 2020, it cost a "mere" 45,000 USD.

-Less popular versions of this reference, which have diamond indices, cost "only" about 83,500 USD in mint condition.
+Less popular versions of this reference, which have diamond indices, cost about 92,000 USD in mint condition.
 This makes them significantly less expensive than the Daytona model featuring a green dial, despite the fact that they are outfitted with diamonds.

-Gold Daytonas on Oysterflex bracelets – a type of bracelet made of thin metal inserts covered in elastomer – come with the added benefits of a scratch-resistant ceramic bezel and a lower price tag.
-These gold chronographs sell for around 67,000 USD in mint condition, and you guessed it, the prices for these models doubled in the 12 months leading up to May 2022.
+Gold Daytonas on Oysterflex bracelets – a bracelet made of thin metal inserts covered in elastomer – come with the added benefits of a scratch-resistant ceramic bezel and a lower price tag.
+These gold chronographs (ref.
+116515LN) sell for around 47,000 USD in mint condition.
+In April 2022, you would have needed an extra 23,000 USD.

-This price range, that is to say just south of 62,500 USD, is also home to the Rolex Daytona Chocolate ref.
+This price range, that is to say around the 47,000 USD mark, is also home to the Rolex Daytona Chocolate ref.
 116515LN, which is named after its chocolate brown dial.

 Another exquisite model is the Rolex Rainbow ref.
 116595RBOW.
 This limited-edition gold timepiece premiered in 2018 and is an extremely rare sight on the market.
 Its main feature is the rainbow of baguette-cut sapphires that adorn its bezel and dial.
 If that wasn't enough, Rolex also decorates the case with brilliant-cut diamonds.
-New, the Rolex Rainbow requires an investment of some 783,000 USD.
-As such, this model has more than doubled in value in just 12 months (at the time of publication in May 2022).
+New, the Rolex Rainbow requires an investment of some 600,000 USD.

 Prices for Popular Vintage Daytonas